JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 }
 ```

-An example client message in Rust would look something like:
+An example client message in Rust:
 ```rust
 let request = Request::new(StartRequest{
   command: "cargo",